sstjohn/Phido2/README.md

 Dependencies
 ------------

-Server-side, the only dependencies are on PHP anod its OpenSSL extension.
+Server-side, the only dependencies are on PHP and its OpenSSL extension.

 Client-side, the only known FIDO 2.0 implementation is the Windows Hello authenticator in Microsoft Edge.